DigitalState/Demo/resource/fixtures/README.md

   priority: 0
 ```

 5. Adjust the value of foreign keys from `entity-name/uuid` to just `uuid`.
+In some cases, you may need to add the foreign keys according to the examples (see case status fixtures example).

-6. Envelop the fixtures with a `fixtures` property
+6. Envelop the fixtures with a `fixtures` property:

 ```
 fixtures: